Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Results on reaction prediction

 \paragraph{Transfer to internal data}

-To assess performance on real world medicinal chemistry, we also test \combinedmodel~together with its constituents on a dataset of $10\,444$ reactions extracted from an internal database maintained by Novartis.
+To assess performance on real world medicinal chemistry, we test our models on a dataset of $10\,444$ reactions extracted from an internal database maintained by Novartis.
 This is conducted in a zero-shot setting, where no additional finetuning of the models is performed, and ensembling coefficients $\theta$ are kept as determined on Pistachio.
 While top-1 accuracy is comparatively lower compared to Pistachio (Figure~\ref{fig:accuracy_pistachio_nvs}), which could be due to distribution shift, \combinedmodel~still delivers the best performance, outperforming both \smilesmodel~and \locmodel.
 This highlights that \combinedmodel~can be used beyond its original data distribution with no extra training, and bring strong performance in a real-world setting.
 We anticipate performance would likely improve with further fine-tuning.

 \paragraph{Reaction quality}